-Beth Magill, singer of ancient tales
+Beth Magill, a singer of traditional songs

 Fresh from her talk at the Unitarian Universalist Society of the Swannanoa Valley on the innate joy of singing and making music, Beth Magill recently brought the same winning charm to a chat at the Monte Vista Hotel.

 She brings that quality to all her endeavors, be it sessions with preschool children at the Black Mountain Center of the Arts, the Swannanoa Gathering and wherever her mission takes her.

 But that’s just for openers when you consider all she has to offer.
 She and her husband Jim are The Magills, a musical duo that have been featured on North Carolina Public Television.

 She herself leads a bi-monthly community sing at Asheville’s Diana Wortham Theater and launches workshops throughout this area in the fervent belief that everyone has a singing voice and everyone is musical.

 Beth Magill is also the founding member of a Celtic band.
 And she’s a recording session musician who has recorded several albums with Grammy award-winning songwriters.